-During the project, all DREAM partners will be encouraged to identify and approach the most important local groups of interests.
+During the project, all DREAM partners have been and will be encouraged to identify and approach the most important local groups of interests.

 3.1.3 Dissemination activities timing

 Dissemination activities are planned in accordance with stage of the development in the project as planned in the Description of Action (DoA).